The path to full-time health coaching.

 Unhealthy employees are costing U.S. businesses a lot of money.
 According to the annual Mercer National Survey of Employer-Sponsored Health Plans, the per-employee health benefit cost is more than $13,000 per employee, which has risen 3% since 2018.
 To help cut these costs, corporations are looking to implement technology-focused solutions, such as telemedicine programs whose goals are “empowerment, convenience, and lower cost.”

 Furthermore, the Integrated Benefits Institute estimated that absenteeism due to illness (taking sick days) costs U.S. companies an estimated $530 billion in lost productivity annually.
 In short - unhealthy employees can lead to unhealthy businesses.

 While employers have long embraced health initiatives like subsidized gym memberships and programs to help employees quit smoking, they are taking employee wellness far more seriously now.
 With so much at stake, some businesses are now hiring full-time Health Coaches to lead their in-house corporate wellness programs, as well as hiring freelance coaches as consultants.

 A popular and highly effective technique among many successful Health Coaches is to take clients to a grocery store and re-teach them how to shop for food based on their unique needs.

-As discussed in an analysis conducted by the Food Marketing Institute, retailers are increasingly recognizing how important health, wellness, and well-being are to their customers and are pursuing efforts that increase their trust with customers as well as provide them with the education they desire.
-Furthermore, customers are becoming more educated around food labeling and are interested in more transparency around what’s in their food.
+Retailers are increasingly recognizing how important health, wellness, and well-being are to their customers and are pursuing efforts that increase their trust with customers as well as provide them with the education they desire.
+Customers are also becoming more educated around food labeling and are interested in more transparency around what’s in their food.

 By helping customers shop, eat, and feel better, food chains are increasing customer loyalty at a time when competition has never been fiercer.